morinikekw/redditgamer/README.md

 - **Cross-Platform:** Works on all devices and browsers

 ### Connection Technology

+**Real-time Multiplayer Architecture:**
+- **Server-Side State Management:** All game logic runs on the server using Redis for persistence
+- **Live Broadcasting:** When any player makes a move, the updated game state is instantly sent to all connected players
+- **Connection Tracking:** The system tracks all active webview connections per game post
+- **Automatic Cleanup:** Dead connections are automatically removed to prevent memory leaks

 The games use a hybrid connection approach for maximum reliability: